Skyzo69/clown/README.md

 ## Features

 - Automated dialogs with delays and replies.
 - Dynamic responses to mentions/replies using templates.
+- Typing duration: 0.4–0.7 seconds per word.
-- Manual messages stop auto-replies without delay.
+- Manual messages stop auto-replies if there's a keyword response.
+- Supports multiple accounts (3 or more).
 - Logging to `activity.log`.

 ## Notes